peterjc/thapbi-pict/docs/examples/great_lakes/abundance.rst

 the final 12bp.
 This is one of the control species in the mock community, but recall the amplified regions of the MOL16S and SPH16S primers overlap...

-This sequence appears be part of a longer unwanted product of the SPH16S_F primer (``TAGGGGAAGGTATGAATGGTTTG`` - should be present here) and MOL16S_R primer (``ARTCCAACATCGAGGT`` - not not be present here), which can be trimmed to look like either a SPH16S product *or* a MOL16S product.
+This sequence appears be a chimera, or part of a longer unwanted product of the SPH16S_F primer (``TAGGGGAAGGTATGAATGGTTTG`` - should be present here) and MOL16S_R primer (``ARTCCAACATCGAGGT`` - should not be present here), which can be trimmed to look like either a SPH16S product *or* a MOL16S product.

 .. code:: console